ericmuckley/grants-gov-email-parser/README.md

-# grants-gov-email-parser
+# grants.gov email parser

- App for requesting grants information fom Grants.gov emails
+ This is a flask app which reads grant information from Grants.gov based on email notifications sent by grants.gov.